zephraph/notes/Recurse/Log/Day 2.md

 Large group of recursers just going though and talking about what they're working on.

 ## 12:00 pm -- pairing workshop
+Gave an overview of pair programming.
+- Interesting conceptual model of driver (doing the code, focused on syntax, etc) and navigator (reviewing, thinking about next steps)
+- Swap 8 to 15 minutes

 ## 3:00 pm -- Rust check-ins